-The remainder of the ACA credits, after the other set-asides above, will be utilized for developments statewide.
+The remainder of the ACA credits, after the other set-asides above, will be utilized for developments in the Rehabilitation and New Construction Set-Asides.
 MHC reserves the right to fund no more than 65% of a specific development-type (single family or multi-family).
 In the event an eligible tax credit award causes a specific development category to exceed the 65% threshold, MHC may fund the development so long as no more than 50% of the award exceeds the 65% threshold for the particular development type.